 By Vyshnavy Velrajh

-Pakistan Prime Minister Imran Khan’s address to Parliament during his official visit to Sri Lanka has been cancelled.
+Pakistani Prime Minister Imran Khan’s address to Parliament during his official visit to Sri Lanka has been cancelled.

-However, the Foreign Ministry had informed Parliament officials that a proposed visit to the Parliament complex by the visiting Pakistani Prime Minister will not take place.
+However, the Foreign Ministry had informed Parliament officials that a proposed visit to the Parliament Complex by the visiting Pakistani Prime Minister will not take place.

-Khan, who will be the first head of state to visit the country since the Covid-19 pandemic, is to hold talks with President Gotabaya Rajapaksa, Prime Minister Mahinda Rajapaksa and Foreign Minister Dinesh Gunawardena during the visit.
+Khan, who will be the first head of state to visit the country since the COVID-19 pandemic, is to hold talks with President Gotabaya Rajapaksa, Prime Minister Mahinda Rajapaksa, and Foreign Minister Dinesh Gunawardena during the visit.

-Khan tweeted welcoming Prime Minister Mahinda Rajapaksa’s assurance given in Parliament that Muslims will be allowed to bury those who died from the coronavirus.
+Khan tweeted welcoming Prime Minister Rajapaksa’s assurance given in Parliament that Muslims will be allowed to bury those who died from the coronavirus.

 The Pakistani Prime Minister’s visit, scheduled a month after Indian External Affairs Minister S. Jaishankar’s three-day visit to Colombo, will coincide with the early days of the 46th United Nations Human Rights Council session in Geneva, where a new resolution on Sri Lanka is likely to be adopted.
 (Colombo Gazette)